EcoAcao-Brasil/ecoacao-urbanAI/CONTRIBUTING.md

 - [AUTHORS.md](AUTHORS.md)
 - [CHANGELOG.md](CHANGELOG.md)

-Thank you for contributing to UrbanAI! 🌍
+Thank you for contributing to UrbanAI, by EcoAção Brasil (Brazil EcoAction).